Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP - My Experience.md

 Doing the OSCP was a gruelling experience, with lots of low points (and a lot of money spent).
 But I learnt an awful lot, and I'm extremely grateful to my work colleagues for giving me the time to pursue it and to my friends in the industry for all their advice.

 I will say that it's a very unforgiving certification for anyone with any other major responsibilities (work, University etc).
 It's possible (clearly), but I had to spent a lot of my spare time working towards it.
-There's a lot more that I wanted to do to prepare, and would have done if I had more time - I'll talk more about this [later](#things-i-wish-id-done) in the blog post.
+There's a lot more that I wanted to do to prepare, and would have done if I had more time - I'll talk more about this [[#Things I Wish I'd Done|later]] in the blog post.

 I hope this blog (which I know is just one of many rambling OSCP journey posts) will be interesting and helpful to anyone looking to do the certification.
 It helps to know that someone with a similar background to you can pass the certification, so I hope this will inspire some confidence in at least *one* OSCP student.
 In each section of this blog I'll outline what I think is the most important lesson I learned.

 If you'd rather not read more, I'll be adding a lot of resources to this repository whenever I get time, including cheatsheets, notes on my methodology, and key lessons learned.
 But if you want a deeper dive, read on to find out more about my background, how I prepared, and my strategies during the exam!

+You can also find this note in the form of a blog post on [my website](https://www.mac-goodwin.com/blog/cyber/2021/10/16/oscp-experience.html).

 ## Contents